Skip to main content

 Guild Hall Simulator: Prologue was developed by Obsessive Games.

 Guild Hall Simulator: Prologue has received negative reviews from players.
-Most players liked this game for its gameplay but disliked it for its story.
+Most players liked this game for its graphics but disliked it for its story.

-Guild Hall Simulator: Prologue is a single player game.
+Guild Hall Simulator: Prologue is a single player game with multiplayer and local co-op support.